 | Grade | MR, FR, and exterior-grade products cost more than standard interior MDF | You are buying a performance property, not just a board |

-| Face finish | Melamine-faced, veneered, and high-gloss products push cost up | You may save finishing labor, but you are no longer in commodity-sheet pricing |
+| Face finish | Melamine-faced, veneered, and high-gloss products push cost up | You may save finishing labor, but you have left commodity-sheet pricing |

-| Cut-to-size service | Usually adds a clear premium | You are paying for labor, handling, and reduced shop time |
+| Cut-to-size service | Adds a clear premium | You are paying for labor, handling, and reduced shop time |

-| Local availability | Varies a lot by region and supplier | Freight, stock depth, and supplier type change the number more than people expect |
+| Local availability | Varies a lot by region and supplier | Freight, stock depth, and supplier type move the number more than people expect |

-What MDF Pricing Usually Looks Like in Practice
+What MDF Pricing Looks Like in Practice

 Standard MDF vs Moisture-Resistant MDF vs Decorative Panels